 Following procedures and adhering to policies for specific accommodations and services.

-If an accommodation is not effective, students should consult with a coordinator for adjustments.
+If an accommodation is not effective, students should consult with a CeDAR staff member.

 Why Do We Need Documentation?